lightningrodlabs/acorn/DEVELOPERS.md

 You can run `npm run user-data-reset` if you have user data in development, but you want to clear it, and start over with fresh identities.

+> NOTE: if you see a blank screen once electron launches the app, refresh the page to see app contents.

 #### Commands that are more specific to your use case:

 **dna**

 - Have rust language (stable) installed on your system, then...
 - `npm run dna-install`: installs wasm32 compilation target for rust as well as the Holochain CLI
-- `npm run dna-pack`: compiles zomes into wasm and packages each one into a dna using Holochain CLI (Run this anytime you change the code in `dna` folder)
+- `npm run dna-pack`: compiles zomes into wasm and packages each one into a dna using Holochain CLI
+- `npm run dna-reset`: runs `dna-pack` and clears user data (Run this anytime you change the code in `dna` folder during development)

 To test backend: